getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/threads.md

 : **Required**.
 The ID of the thread.
 Typically a number or numeric string.
   Needs to be unique among the threads.
-An exception can set the `thread_id` attribute to cross reference this thread.
+An exception can set the `thread_id` attribute to cross-reference this thread.

 `crashed`: